deargle/deargle.github.io/class/cu/mgmt4250/midterm.md

 **The scope of your project is restricted to the computer belonging to the IP address I communicated to you via email.**

 The server you are to evaluate is running on a private network that you can only get access to if you connect Kali to a VPN.
-Download `client.conf` to kali from D2L.
+Download `client.conf` to kali from canvas.
 Open a separate Terminal session, and run `openvpn client.conf`.
 Leave this terminal running for as long as you need to connect to the midterm vm.
 Running this will give you an ip address on VPN in the `10.8.` network space. **Use this new ip address as your LHOST whenever needed, not your `192.` one.** As usual, you can view your ip address by running `ifconfig`.
 You will be able to connect to the private `172.32.0.0/16` address of your target server even though it is on a different network, because the VPN server passes traffic through for you.